‘RHOA’ Star Kenya Moore Is Divorcing Marc Daly After 2 Years Of Marriage

 One of the main reasons Kenya agreed to do this was was due to the fact that she was reportedly fired from the reality program.
 The reason was that she was reportedly unwilling to share her private life, including when she wed Marc in secret the first time around.
 Kenya missed a season before allegedly being rehired on the condition that she let the audience in what she does on a day-to-day basis.

-Kenya, who is now 48, went through IVF treatments in order to give birth to who she calls her “miracle baby.”
+Kenya, who is now 48-years-old, went through IVF treatments in order to give birth to who she calls her “miracle baby.”
 Brooklyn was born on November 4, 2018.

 To keep up with RHOA star Kenya Moore, follow her on Instagram.